- Home

 - Phase I: Public Works/Parks Operations Building, Emergency Operations Center and associated facilities – Completed

 In 2019, an evaluation of the campus and specific building upgrades concluded remodeling would be less expensive than purchasing land to build a new campus.
 In March 2023, the City Council authorized the remodel of City Hall and Municipal Court, known as the Administrative Wing, as well as its funding through issuance of general obligation bonds, of which the debt service is to be paid by first quarter real estate excise taxes.
+In January 2024, the city's contractor, mobilized its equipment on site to begin work.

-Locations during remodel (Tentative July 2023)
+Locations during remodel

-- Temporary City Hall, 14841 179th Ave SE, Suite 320
+- Temporary Monroe City Hall, 14841 179th Ave SE, Suite 320 (Closes Fri., Sept.
+19, 2025)

-- Temporary Municipal Court, 769 Village Way
+- Temporary Monroe Municipal Court, 769 Village Way (through Oct.
+2025)

 - Public Works and Parks & Recreation Services, 769 Village Way